grelleum/SteelConnection/README.md

 * Reporting: used to get current status information about a resource.\
 https://support.riverbed.com/apis/scm_beta/scm-2.10.0/scm.reporting/index.html

-SteelConnections deals with this by providing two paths to access these two APIs.
-* To  access the Config API: <pre>sconnect.<b>config</b>.get(<i>resource_path</i>)</pre>
-* To  access the Reporting API: <pre>sconnect.<b>report</b>.get(<i>resource_path</i>)</pre>
+By nature, the Reporting API only requires the HTTP GET method, where-as the more commonly used Confg API requires GET, POST, PUT and DELETE.
+SteelConnections combines the two APIs by implementing `.get`,  `.post`, `.put`, and `.delete` methods to access to Config API and the `.getstatus` method to access the Reporting API.

-For example: Using the resource `'port/{port}'` with `.config` would allow you to view or configure settings on a port.
-Using the same resource with `.report` will allow you to view the actual link state, speed, duplex, etc. for that port.
+For example: Calling `.get(f'port/{port}')` would retireve configuration settings on a port, where-as `.getstatus(f'port/{port}')` would retreive the actual link state, speed, duplex, etc. for that port.

 ### Retrieving Data:
-The steelconnect methods leverage the popular requests package.
+The SteelConnection methods leverage the popular requests package.
 All returned objects are a `requests.response` object, with an extra `.data` attribute added.
 By providing the full `requests.response` object you are free to check status and see all headers.
+The SteelConnection object always stores the last response in the object so that it can be retrieved (`sconnect.response`).
 The additional `.data` attibute will contain a 'best-guess' python native format object that is most likely what you are trying to retrieve by making the call.

 For example, the 'get orgs' requests should always provide a list of orgs within the realm.
 By adding the `.data` to the request we can directly assign the return list as a native Python list.\
-`list_of_all_orgs = sconnect.config.get('orgs').data`
+`list_of_all_orgs = sconnect.get('orgs').data`

 Here are the rules to determine what gets returned in the `response.data` attribute:
 * If json data is returned and the key 'items' is in the json data, then return a python list of 'items'.